 “I never imagined I wouldn’t walk again.”

 Lundquist started her nonprofit career working for the Girl Scouts of the United States of America.
-After graduating with her bachelor’s degree in English and an 11 month job hunt, she happened upon an opportunity to work as a secretary for the Girl Scouts in St. Cloud, MN.
+After graduating with her bachelor’s degree in English and an 11 month job hunt, she found an opportunity to work as a secretary for the Girl Scouts in St. Cloud, MN.

 The job didn’t pay well and required long hours, but it was work.
-Lundquist would stay with the Girl Scouts for 25 years and make lifelong friendships.
+Lundquist would stay with the Girl Scouts for 25 years, making lifelong friendships.

 Lundquist traveled around the United States, continuing her career in nonprofit work with organizations including the Big Brothers and Big Sisters program, United Way, and Opportunity Services which helps people with disabilities gain employment.